PereViader/ManualDi/README.md

 The initialization will be done in reverse resolution order.
 In other words, injected objects will already be initialized themselves.
 The initialization will not happen more than once for any instance.
 The initialization can also be used to hook into the object creation lifecycle and run other custom user code.
-More than one initialization callback can be registered
+Any amount of initialization callback can be registered

 ```csharp
 b.Bind<A>()